 SECOND RODEO BREWING

-Second Rodeo Brewing is set to open by fall of 2021 in Mule Alley.
-Chef-driven food, live music and outdoor games promise fun for the whole family.
-Restauranteur Jason Boso is heading the project.
-The refurbished historic building will feature a rustic interior and a retractable roof.
+Second Rodeo Brewing in Mule Alley offers chef-driven food, live music and outdoor games, promising fun for the whole family.
+The refurbished historic building features a rustic interior and a retractable roof.

 MARTIN HOUSE BREWING

 Martin House Brewing Company must get a kick out of keeping the rest of us guessing what they will brew up next.
 Building off past stalwarts Salty Lady, Bockslider and Day Break (among many others), the Riverside brewery has churned out a healthy selection of sour beers (Lemon Ice Box, anyone?) and seasonal favorites like the Parker County Peach.